Your Remote Desktop Services session has ended, possibly for...

 ▪ Automatic login: To save time, may users write specific information into the registry to realize automatic login.
 This is indeed a very convenient setting, but in some cases, it may affect the remote desktop connection and cause the above error.

-▪ Windows update: Sometimes, update may bring a new experience but it may also cause new troubles.
+▪ Windows update: Sometimes, Windows updates may bring a new experience but it may also cause new troubles.

 ▪ Not compatible with WDDM graphics driver: It’s difficult to explain why the WDDM graphics driver is incompatible with RDP, but in fact, it does affect the remote desktop connection, which is also an important reason for the above cases.